 The medical history of patients and the history of prescribed drugs are currently accumulated and stored as receipt data.
 However, since there is no unified foundation for electronic medical records, it is difficult to analyze all the data with any degree of consistency.
-On the other hand, using AI to process and analyze the huge amount of real world data could provide accurate predictions of efficacy and potential side effects, with the possibility of discovering combinations that undermine the efficacy of a drug.
-Moreover, the taking of a placebo in clinical trials could reduce the risk of human exposure.
+On the other hand, using AI to process and analyze the huge amount of real-world data could provide accurate predictions of efficacy and potential side effects, with the possibility of discovering combinations not confirmed in the human body that undermine the efficacy of a drug.
+Moreover, the taking of a placebo in clinical trials could mitigate risks associated with exposure to the human body.
 People mix medicines, and hospitals and pharmaceutical companies cannot clearly elucidate the effects on the body from taking one medication over several decades.
-CMIC believes we can provide support in this area going forward.
-In regard to biomarkers, CMIC has marketed Renapro® L-FABP Test, developed for the purpose of diagnosing renal disease, and I believe the ability to predict and diagnose, as well as identify signs of a disease before a specific stage of certainty has been reached, could spur a huge change in medical and pharmaceutical development.
+CMIC, which does a wide range of business with various pharmaceutical companies, is positioned to make the most of its capabilities, and in addition to the integrated collection and centralized management of personal medical care, long-term care and health information, we believe that the use of CMIC's Healthcare Communication Channel, "harmo®," is effective.